Volunteer with us

-To find out more about volunteering with CAP, please read our Volunteer information pack.
-You will also find more details about our current volunteer opportunities below.
+To find out more about volunteering with CAP, please read our New Volunteer Information pack.
+You will also find more details about our volunteer opportunities below.

 If you are interested in volunteering, but are not sure if the advice sector is for you, why not look at the other volunteering options available in Peterborough through the Peterborough Volunteer Centre

 You can view our current volunteer opportunities in the drop down boxes below.
 Not sure which role is for you?
 Take the Citizens Advice volunteer quiz to help you decide.

 We’re recruiting!
 We are currently recruiting new volunteers for a few of our roles (Generalist Adviser, Digital Chat Volunteer, Marketing & Comms Assistant and Research & Campaigns Assistant.
 Further details of these roles can be found below.

 If you are interested in volunteering with us, please complete our Expression of Interest form and we will contact you with additional information about the process.
 We look forward to welcoming you to our team.

 Digital Chat Volunteer

 Marketing and Communications Assistant

 Research and Campaigns Assistant